id-anderson/commerce-cif-doc/doc/cache.md

 For more details on how to set HTTP headers from Openwhisk actions refer to [Web Actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#web-actions).

 Note that an Openwhisk action has to be deployed as a `webaction` to be able to return valid HTTP responses.

+## Catalog cache

+Context: the AEM CIF connector implements a Sling resource provider in order to map categories and products data into synthetic resources.
+For example, it is possible to configure the connector such that categories and products data is available under `/var/commerce/products/cloudcommerce` with say, for example a Men's category and a product from that category respectively mapped at `/var/commerce/products/cloudcommerce/Men` and `/var/commerce/products/cloudcommerce/Men/product-sku`.

+In order to speedup the resolution of these categories and products paths, the connector internally maintains a "catalog cache" that is automatically and periodically populated with all the possible category paths.
+Note that this cache only applies to the Sling resource provider and to the resolution of synthetic resources like for example everything under `/var/commerce/products/cloudcommerce`.

+The following parameters can be configured in Adobe Experience Manager Web Console for the catalog cache:
+* **Enable/disable catalog caching** - Enables/disables catalog caching in the Sling resource provider
+* **Catalog caching time in minutes** - The caching time (in minutes) of the catalog categories structure in the Sling resource provider
+* **Catalog paging limit** - The number of categories that are queried at once by the catalog cache when it automatically (re-)populates the cache.
+* **Enable/disable cache scheduler** - Enables/disables the periodic update of the cache.
+This should only be disabled for testing purposes.

 ## Cart Cache
 Cart Cache is a short lived cached.
 It was designed to avoid unnecessary `/GET` Cart API requests after updating the cart.